EliasLittle/Nexus/README.md

 - [ ] Implement user authentication and authorization
 - [x] Improve error handling and logging
 - [ ] Watch and auto-publish files updates, directories (new files, subdirs), and DBs (new tables)
+- [ ] Symbolic path links
+    - i.e. /status/my_app/ -> /my_app/prod/bin/status
+- [ ] Support functions
+    - i.e. publish a bash command or binary to a path.
+When that path is accessed, the command is executed and the output is returned.
 - [ ] Remote hosting
     - [ ] Local data storage (Redis)
     - [ ] Remote data storage (S3, GCS, etc.)